-As the graph below shows, capital contributions in recent years have decreased significantly from a high point of \$30.5 million reached in 2007, reflecting a steep decline in the construction of new houses and commercial development.
-The increased amounts in Contributions in the most recent eight years reflect an increase in new construction, after six years of continued decline.
+As the graph below shows, capital contributions decreased significantly from a high point of \$30.5 million reached in 2007, reflecting a steep decline in the construction of new houses and commercial development from 2008 to 2014.
+The increased amounts in contributions in the most recent nine fiscal years reflect an increase in new construction, after six fiscal years of decline.